STM32OV/OV/readme.md

 ![GitHub Logo](/images/ventilator_setup.png)

 The plot on the upper right side can be obtained by using arduino's serial plotter on a computer connected on the serial port.
+Note: the pressure sensors have 2 ports.
+Use the upper one, as it's specified in the datasheet that it's the one that is protected from ingress or water damage.
+Connect the 3 active pins to a servo connector using the pinout Sgnl, 5V, Gnd.

 ## Hardware development